Miles-long lines, the kindness of strangers, an uncertain future: Scenes from the Ukraine-Poland border

 Cedric Rehman, a journalist with German newspaper Berliner Zeitung, said he watched an elderly woman die at one of the checkpoints into Poland on Saturday.
 After passing into Ukraine, he said, he found a scene of “complete chaos.”

-An elderly woman was lying on the ground, her face pale, and her son was giving her chest compressions.
+The elderly woman was lying on the ground, her face pale, and her son was giving her chest compressions.
 It was another half-hour before the ambulance came, but the woman was already dead.
 Her son did not give up trying to resuscitate her, however.

 “The paramedics were not stopping him,” Rehman said.
 “No one was stopping him.”